Complete Guide to Self-Publishing Australia

 If you’re a self-published author in Australia, it doesn’t mean that you need to miss out on some of the biggest book markets in the world!

-Self-publishing in Australia is increasingly becoming a popular option for many authors and writers.
+Self-publishing in Australia is increasingly popular among authors and writers.
+Thanks to the affordability of self-publishing services, Australian authors and writers have never been in a better position.
 Self-publishing allows you to retain full control of your book or manuscript.
-However, when you self-publish, it means that you’re also responsible for every aspect of your book, from creation, publishing, and marketing.
+However, self-publishing means that you’re also responsible for every aspect of your book.
+This includes writing, editing, print and ebook formatting, cover design, publishing, and marketing.

-Companies such as IngramSpark Publishing and Amazon Kindle Direct Publishing (KDP) have opened up book markets throughout the world and have made self-publishing in Australia more accessible than ever before.
+Companies such as IngramSpark Publishing and Amazon Kindle Direct Publishing (KDP) have expanded global book markets and made self-publishing in Australia more accessible than ever.

+How do you self-publish?
 If there is one thing that any self-published author should do, it’s to plan out the entire process from start to finish.
+Self-publishing in Australia can be highly rewarding, but it’s also very intimidating when you first start.
+It’s essential to research self-publishing and carefully plan the process before jumping in.

 If you haven’t started writing your book yet, start by doing some research.
-If your dream is self-publishing in Australia, then start planning for it!
+If your dream is self-publishing in Australia, then start planning for it.
+Even if you’re still at the writing stage of self-publishing, planning is essential.

 Check out 11 Popular Book Genres Explained! for some great information and tips about the different book genres.

 There aren’t many books like yours?
 Great!
 But why isn’t it there?
 Have you discovered a niche market, or is there simply no demand for the topic?
-Even the best prepared and written books can sit on shelves gathering dust with no sales if no one wants to read them.
+Even the best-prepared and well-written books can sit on shelves gathering dust if no one wants to read them, regardless of whether they’re self-published or traditionally published books.

-If you think you have identified a market for your book and you understand the market, then you’re ready to move on to the next stage of the process.
-Writing the book.
+If you think you have identified a market for your book and you understand the market, then you’re ready to move on to the next stage of the self-publishing process.
+Writing the book!
 However, if you’re struggling with the writing part, we also offer professional ghostwriting services for most genres.

 Polish Your Manuscript